TheNicestGuy/SE-FrugalAirlock/README.md

 TNG's Frugal Airlock is a C# script meant for a Programmable Block in the game _Space Engineers_ by Keen Software House.
-It enables the setup of airlocks: enclosed, airtight spaces that allow engineers to easily pass between low-pressure zones (i.e., "vacuum") and breathable-pressure zones (i.e., "habitat").
+It enables the setup of airlocks: enclosed, airtight spaces that allow engineers to easily pass between low-oxygen zones (i.e., "vacuum") and breathable zones (i.e., "habitat").

 Compared to other airlock strategies, TNG's Frugal Airlock places priority on a few key principles, in this order: